mdsol/ephemeral_raid_cookbook/README.md

 ==============

 * This cookbook was built on the shoulders of giants such as Mike Heffner <mike@librato.com> who originated the original recipe provided significant suggestions for improvement.
+* The ephemeral devices helper was taken from Apache 2.0 licensed work by RightScale.
+Their quality is awesome.

 Copyright: 2013–2013 Medidata Solutions, Inc.